-The Series B Bonds and the Series C Bonds, referred to collectively as the "Bonds", will be general obligations of the Town of Madison, Connecticut and the Town will pledge its full faith and credit to pay the principal of and the interest on the Bonds when due.
+The Bonds will be general obligations of the Town of Madison, Connecticut and the Town will pledge its full faith and credit to pay the principal of and the interest on the Bonds when due.
 (See "Security and Remedies" herein).